docutils/docutils/docutils/docs/user/config.rst

 source_link
 -----------

 Include a "View document source" link in the document footer.
-URL will be relative to the destination.
+The URL will be relative to the output_path_ (if specified) or the current work directory.

 :Default: None (disabled).
 :Options: ``--source-link``, ``-s``, ``--no-source-link``.